 There are many aspects of daily life that challenge our ability to cope.
 Some people ignore the need to seek solace in individual pursuits, and suffer for ignoring the need for self-care.
 It’s a pleasurable way to work off stress by focusing on yourself and on what gives you joy.

-Written by author Brad Krause
+Guest post by author Brad Krause